 He understood how agents think and how it should run.

-And you know, people like that need to be running organizations like the FBI and the Secret Service and Homeland Security, not political hacks that are coming out of DOJ.
+And, you know, people like that need to be running organizations like the FBI and the Secret Service and Homeland Security, not political hacks that are coming out of DOJ.

-They don't understand the importance of the mission, like somebody who's actually done the mission.
+They don't understand the importance of the mission like somebody who's actually done the mission.

 And that kind of leadership going downwards will help keep things like this from happening.

-Uh I think the most important thing is that we learned, okay, it doesn't say Donald Trump colluded with the Russians.
+I think the most important thing is that we learned, okay, it doesn't say Donald Trump colluded with the Russians.

 It doesn't say anybody on the campaign colluded with the Russians.

-It doesn't say any American colluded with the Russians, and it doesn't say that Trump obstructed justice.
+It doesn't say any American colluded with the Russians.

-What it does say is it basically had nothing to do with the Trump campaign, uh allegations of collusion.
+What it does say is it basically had nothing to do with the Trump campaign, allegations of collusion.

-No Americans had any knowledge of what these Russians were doing, but they devised a scheme, an elaborate one and well funded one to sow discord in the twenty sixteen election, and you know, even simultaneously they're running pro-Trump and anti-Trump rallies in the same city in the same day, Dan Bongino.
+No Americans had any knowledge of what these Russians were doing, but they devised a scheme, an elaborate one and well-funded one to sow discord in the 2016 election.

 Sean, none of it matters.